Adults should get between 7 to 9 hours of sleep every night

 Lack of sleep can decrease your immunity and further lead to physical problems.
 Insomnia’s effects on health also include high blood pressure and stress.

-Sleep disorders can have a negative impact on your cardiovascular health.
+Sleep disorders can hurt your cardiovascular health.
 It can increase the risk of heart attacks and strokes.

-Although a sleeping disorder is a result of anxiety, research indicates that lack of sleep can lead to anxiety in those who are at a greater risk of it.
+Although a sleeping disorder results from anxiety, research indicates that lack of sleep can lead to anxiety in those at a greater risk of it.
 Chronic insomnia is a risk factor for developing anxiety and depression, as per studies.

 According to a report, around one-third of people suffering from depression show symptoms of insomnia.
 Also, 40% of young, depressed adults and 10% older people have hypersomnia or excessive daytime sleepiness.